Sunday, August 30, 2015

-For force mains, Hazen-Williams equation describes the flow/head loss relationship within a force main.
+For force mains, the Hazen-Williams equation describes the flow/head loss relationship within a force main.
 The flow out of and the flow into the junction chamber is in balance.
 The head at the junction manhole is iterated until the flows are in balance.

 For pumps that are neither Inflow Control nor Discharge Control, the pump curve is used to estimate the flow and head gain relationship within a pump.
 For Inflow Control and Discharge Control pump, pump flow as control values are fixed and the equation Q = Qcontrol, where Qcontrol is the controlling pump value.
-For such situations, the pump is actually modeled as variable speed pump and pump speed will be calculated with Newton-Raphson method to achieve the flow control objective.
+For such situations, the pump is actually modeled as a variable speed pump and pump speed will be calculated with the Newton-Raphson method to achieve the flow control objective.